strangerstudios/pmpro-courses/readme.txt

 Paid Memberships Pro is the flagship product of Stranger Studios.
 We are a bootstrapped company which grows when membership sites like yours grow.
 That means we focus our entire company towards helping you succeed.

-[Try Paid Memberships Pro entirely for free on WordPress.org](https://wordpress.org/plugins/paid-memberships-pro/) and see why 100,000+ sites trust us to help them #GetPaid.
+[Try Paid Memberships Pro entirely for free](https://www.paidmembershipspro.com) and see why 100,000+ sites trust us to help them #GetPaid.

 ### Read More